Kaisermercantedicose/Bardurian/README.md

 2 -ABS
 ```

-I’ve been told that thou mentioned the men in thy speech
+I’ve been told that thou mentioned the men in thy speech.

 **geruqkınewanı ıkukıqo**